 Current Innovations and Future Plans

-In response to COVID-19, Candyskin has launched an athleisure and sportswear line so women can dress comfortably while working from home.
-Riya’s focus for the future is on developing the Candyskin e-commerce platform and adding new collections to the Candyskin range in order to attract new customers.
+In response to COVID-19, Candyskin has launched sportswear line is working on launching nightwear and athleisure line so women can dress comfortably while working from home.
+Riya’s focus for the future is to continue developing Candyskin’s e-commerce platform and adding new collections and products to its current product range to attract new customers.

 Having experienced difficulties with third-party manufacturers, she has now set up an independent Candyskin manufacturing unit.
-She also has plans to start selling internationally and to increase her distribution channel to 1,000 stores.
+She also has plans to start selling internationally and to increase her distribution channel to 1,000 stores in India.